appsleaf/wait-for-mysql-circleci-2.0/README.md

 # wait-for-mysql-circleci-2.0

-The sample of wait for MySQL with CircleCi 2.0.
+The sample of wait for MySQL with CircleCI 2.0.

 ## Requirements